This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 WHAT YOU NEED TO KNOW:

 A knee dislocation happens when an injury forces your thigh bone out of alignment with your shin bone.
 It may occur with other injuries.
 It can also cause torn ligaments in your knee or nerve damage.
-It can be caused by a car or motorcycle accident, a sports injury, or a fall.

 WHILE YOU ARE HERE:

 is a legal document that explains the tests, treatments, or procedures that you may need.
 Informed consent means you understand what will be done and can make decisions about what you want.
 You give your permission when you sign the consent form.
 You can have someone sign this form for you if you are not able to sign it.
 You have the right to understand your medical care in words you know.
 Before you sign the consent form, understand the risks and benefits of what will be done.
 Make sure all your questions are answered.

 - Prescription pain medicine may be given.
 Do not wait until the pain is severe before you ask for more medicine.

 - Antibiotics help fight or prevent an infection.
 They may be given if you have an open wound.